 What does the UN Convention on the Rights of Persons with Disabilities say about the condition of poverty?

-What measures are in place to protect and promote this right?
+Which measures are in place to protect and promote this right?

-Ensure equal access to adequate and affordable drinking water and other services to meet disability-related needs.
+- Ensure equal access to adequate and affordable drinking water and other services to meet disability-related needs.

-Ensure access to public housing programs.
+- Ensure access to public housing programs.